Henry W. Brown: Barcelona Football Club

-Following the departure of James Reeves, the club's captain and leader, the Barcelona Football Society declined and disappears around 1896.
-The city then goes through a period of lack of interest in football, and for this reason, no Briton played football in Spain (that we know of) in 1897 and 1898.
+Following the departure of James Reeves, the club's captain and leader, the Barcelona Football Society declined and disappeared around 1896.
+The city then went through a period of lack of interest in football, and for this reason, no Briton played football in Spain (that we know of) in 1897 and 1898.
 Together with the Parsons brothers (John and William), Brown played an important role in the return of football to the city, contributing in the emergence of Team Anglès, a team made up of members of the British colony living in Barcelona.
-However, Brown did not play in its official debut against FC Barcelona on 8 December 1899, which ended in a 1—0 win for the Britons.
+However, Brown did not play in its official debut against FC Barcelona on 8 December 1899, which ended in a 1–0 win for the Britons.

 FC Barcelona

-Five days later, on 13 December 1899, the Blaugrana team merges with the Team Angles.
+Five days later, on 13 December 1899, the Blaugrana team merges with the Team Anglès.
 Brown thus joined the ranks of Barcelona, debuting on the Christmas Eve of 1899 against Català FC (3–1), which was only Barça's second-ever game, where he apparently played as a goalkeeper in the absence of Juan de Urruela.
 On 26 December 1899, Barcelona and Català agreed to join the best players of each team to face Team Anglès, and with the return of Urruela and the inclusion of Català's Fermín Lomba in the defensive line, Brown was left out and instead he played for the English in a 1–2 loss.

-This same scenario was repeated on 6 January 1900, playing with Team Anglès for a second and last time, featuring in defense together with Jim Dykes and goalkeeper John Hamilton, two Scottish players from the predecessor of Escocès FC who were called-up to cover the losses of Team Anglès.
+This exact same scenario was repeated on 6 January 1900, playing with Team Anglès for a second and last time, featuring in defense together with Jim Dykes and goalkeeper John Hamilton, two Scottish players from the predecessor of Escocès FC who were called up to cover the losses of Team Anglès.
 Together they formed a strong defensive partnership, keeping a clean-sheet in a 3–0 win.
 On 28 January, Brown played his second and last match for Barça, a 6–0 win over Català.

+Later life

 In February 1900, both he and William Parsons left for Manila.
+In the following year, Brown made a brief return to Catalan football when he served as a linesman under referee William Mauchan in a match between Hispania AC and Tarragona at the 1900–01 Copa Macaya, which ended in a 5–0 win to the former.

+The date of his death is unknown.